hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/analysis-0.md

 Notes:

-Now we run the photos through OpenCV.
+Now we run the photos through OpenCV, to find the bright spots.
 Each photo should have at most one bright spot - if there's no spot on a given photo, we presume the light was on the far side of the hat and just move on.

 So after this, we get a little bit of JSON like this for each photo -click-